NVIDIA/TensorRT-LLM/examples/falcon/README.md

 ```

 Note that in order to use N-way tensor parallelism, the number of attention heads must be a multiple of N.
-For example, you can't configure 2-way tensor parallism for [falcon-7b](https://huggingface.co/tiiuae/falcon-7b) or [falcon-7b-instruct](https://huggingface.co/tiiuae/falcon-7b-instruct), because the number of attention heads is 71 (not divisible by 2).
+For example, you can't configure 2-way tensor parallelism for [falcon-7b](https://huggingface.co/tiiuae/falcon-7b) or [falcon-7b-instruct](https://huggingface.co/tiiuae/falcon-7b-instruct), because the number of attention heads is 71 (not divisible by 2).

 #### FP8 Post-Training Quantization